np3wu/Spydur_Guide/docs/gettingstarted/scripts/activate_scripts.md

 ```bash
 source ~/.bashrc
 ```
+> NOTE: Everytime you make changes to the `.bashrc ` file, you need to use this line to apply the changes.

 Now try the command again, outside of where the script is located.
 If it works, then you have successfully added the scripts to your path!